 Difficulty: Hard

-The Amphitheater Lake Trail in Grand Teton National Park is a breathtaking hike that takes you through an area of the park known for wildlife.
-The trail is a strenuous climb that gains over 3,000 feet in elevation.
+The Amphitheater Lake Trail in Grand Teton National Park is an exciting hike that takes you through an area of the park known for wildlife.

-The trail starts at the Lupine Meadows Trailhead and winds through lush meadows and dense forests.
-As you make your way up the trail, you’ll be treated with plenty of switchbacks but no steep drop offs.
+The trail starts at the Lupine Meadows Trailhead and is a more strenuous climb that gains over 3,000 feet in elevation.
+As you make your way up the trail, you’ll be met with plenty of switchbacks but no steep drop-offs.

 Amphitheater Lake provides stunning mountain views, but also views of Grand Teton.
 When you get to Amphitheater Lake, head onto a trail to the left.
-Again on your left, on this trail, will be a view from above of Surprise Lake.
+On your left, on this trail, will be a view from above of Surprise Lake.
 Continue past the view of Surprise Lake to this rocky area around the lake (pictured below) to have lunch.

 If you’re feeling adventurous, continue on this trail on the left to summit Disappointment Peak.